-- The first part is a required yes/no question and simply asks whether your company operates a corporate foundation or trust (of any type). - Second, this question asks for foundation type.
-If your company has multiple corporate foundations or trusts, please answer this question from the perspective of the foundation type that gives the most money annually.
-See below for descriptions of types. - Third, when reporting the total dollar amount of corporate funds transferred to the foundation or trust, record only funds that come from the company's budget.
+- The first part is a required yes/no question and simply asks whether your company operates a corporate foundation or trust (of any type). - Second, if you have more than 1 foundation or trust, please specify how many. - Third and fourth questions ask for foundation type, first in the operation of the foundation and secondly in the financial structure.
+See below for descriptions of types.
+Please share the number

+- of foundations of each type your company has.
+The total for each question should equal the total number of foundations your company has. - Finally, when reporting the total dollar amount of corporate funds transferred to your foundations or trusts, record only funds that come from the company's budget.
 Never include gifts made by individuals, such as employees or even senior management; record only the amount of the gift from the company to the foundation. - In this question, record the amount of money transferred from the company to the foundation; the amount of money disbursed by the foundation in a given year to a 'qualifying' organization (see details of 'eligibility' on page 3), will be recorded in Questions II.A.-IV.A.
-The distinction between the amount transferred from the company to the foundation and the amount disbursed by the foundation is critical; for example, a company can transfer more money to its foundation than the foundation actually disburses that year (and vice versa). - Fourth, If you have more than 1 foundation or trust, please specify how many.
+The distinction between the amount transferred from the company to the foundation and the amount disbursed by the foundation is critical; for example, a company can transfer more money to its foundation than the foundation actually disburses that year (and vice versa).